madeleinevarda/CoreTech_analysis/README.md

 # elist_analysis
 elist is a global e-commerce company that has sold more than X dollars of popular electronics since its inception in 2019.
 With vast amounts of previously underutilized data on sales, product offerings, the loyalty program, and refunds, we are now thoroughly analyzing this information to uncover critical insights.
 This analysis aims to enhance elist's commercial performance and has been prepared for presentation to key stakeholders to drive informed company recommendations.

-The ERD can be found [here](https://github.com/madeleinevarda/elist_analysis/blob/main/ERD.png).
+The Entity Relationship Diagram can be found [here](https://github.com/madeleinevarda/elist_analysis/blob/main/ERD.png).

 The data cleaning change log can be found [here](https://github.com/madeleinevarda/elist_analysis/blob/main/Data%20Cleaning%20Change%20Log.png).